Shaked/phpdevicedetect/README.md

 ## Device Detect Package for PHP

-This package contains the ability to detect different devices by it's user agent.
+Provides the ability to detect different devices by it's user agent.

 ### Status: not stable yet!